quizbowl/collegecalendar/difficulty-scale.md

 especially to people not well-versed in quizbowl.
 It assumes that there are only a few fundamental levels in quizbowl’s difficulty progression.

+Two primary thresholds define Easy, Medium, and Regionals difficulty:
+Easy is too easy for experts, and Regionals is too hard for beginners.
+The final threshold is between Regionals and Nationals difficulty.

 If you plan to write a tournament, please consider targeting one of these four difficulty levels.
 Like overly long questions, difficulty creep is selfish and insular;